 Canfor and Canfor Pulp LP each entered into a number of material contracts in connection with the spin-out of the NBSK pulp and paper business by Canfor to Canfor Pulp LP on July 1, 2006, including an Acquisition Agreement, an Exchange Agreement and a Shareholders Agreement.
-Pursuant to the Arrangement, these arrangements have been amended to reflect the fact that CPPI now holds directly the 49.8% interest in Canfor Pulp LP previously held directly by the Fund.
+Pursuant to the 2010 Arrangement, these arrangements have been amended to reflect the fact that CPPI now holds directly the 49.8% interest in Canfor Pulp LP previously held directly by the Fund.
 In addition, the Shareholders' Agreement has been amended to provide Canfor with more flexibility in appointing persons who are not independent of Canfor as directors of the general partner of Canfor Pulp LP.
-For a description of the Arrangement and these contracts see "Pulp and Paper" and the section entitled "The Spin-out - Transfer of the Pulp Business and Related Agreements" of the Company's Information Circular dated April 28, 2006, which is incorporated by reference herein and is available on SEDAR at www.sedar.com.
+For a description of the 2006 Arrangement and these contracts see "Pulp and Paper" and the section entitled "The Spin-out - Transfer of the Pulp Business and Related Agreements" of the Company's Information Circular dated April 28, 2006, which is incorporated by reference herein and also the Canfor Pulp LP Information Circular dated March 16, 2010 and both of which are available on SEDAR at www.sedar.com.